 6 Surprising Ways Exchange Rates Affect You

+More important, you could save more without harming your quality of life.
 Then you could save for a rainy day, or for retirement.

 A weak dollar makes import prices higher.
 That lowers your standard of living because you'll pay more for imported fruits vegetables, and other groceries.
 It also causes inflation.
 That erodes your purchasing power over time.

 When the dollar rises in value against other currencies, gas prices fall.
 Why?
 More than 70 percent of the price of gas depends on oil prices.
 All oil contracts are sold in U.S. dollars.
 Saudi Arabia, who sells most of the world's oil, has pegged its currency to the dollar.
 When the dollar rises against the euro and other currencies, so does the riyal.
 That makes Saudi Arabia's imports cheaper.
 Therefore, Saudi Arabia can afford to charge lower prices for oil when the dollar rises.
 It still receives the same value from its imports.

 That's because Saudi Arabia and the other OPEC nations must charge more for oil to receive the same revenue.
 Also, their import costs are higher, so they need more revenue to pay for expenses.

 A strong dollar is not good for U.S. business.
 That's because it means they can export less.
 Why?
 A strong dollar makes their products more expensive relative to foreign products.